paul-g/tk-web/README.md

 3. ext.js

+Copy these to a folder named - exactly:) - ext-4.0 under src/main/extjs/app (the source folder for the JS client).

-The final directory structure should look like this:
+The final directory structure should exactly match the one shown below:

-	+tk-client
+	+src/main/extjs/app
 		-app.js
 		-index.html
 		-app